ray-creations/ray-social-feeds-for-twitter/readme.txt

 *   You can display your tweets in Masonry format.
 *   You can choose the number of tweets in a row for the Masonry format.
 *   You can display your tweets in a 1-column or 2-column slider.
-*   You can fetch up to 50 tweets for any of your feed using shortcode or widget.
+*   You can fetch up to 50 tweets for any of your feed.
+And you can have as many Twitter feeds as you want.
 *   And of course, the pro version helps us maintain the free version of the plugin.
 *   You also get priority support with our pro version.